terramate-io/terramate/docs/cli/orchestration/scripts.md

 }
 ```

-- The list of labels of the `script` block define the arguments you need to
+- The list of labels of the `script` block defines the arguments you need to
 provide to the `terramate script run` command in order to execute the script:
 `terramate script run command subcommand`.
 You can define any number of labels.
 - Attributes and Blocks Reference of the `script` block